-Madison’s business community and Black innovators need a space to collaborate, plan, and ignite solutions that help recruit, retain, and nurture Black talent, building Black wealth in the process.
+Madison’s Black innovators need a place to grow their talents, pursue entrepreneurial ambitions, and improve financial literacy, building Black wealth in the process.

 “Leaders aren’t just selected, they are groomed and developed.
 The fact that The Center for Black Excellence and Culture will create space for enhancing personal and professional development and leveraging social capital creation while mentoring Black innovators is a game-changer for our entire community.”

 – Ray Allen, Secretary of Workforce Development and Department of Financial Institutions